googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 The BaseGlyphV1List table is, conceptually, similar to the baseGlyphRecords array in COLR version 0, providing records that map a base glyph to a color glyph definition.
-The color glyph definitions each refer to are significantly different, however—see 5.7.11.1.
+The color glyph definitions that each refer to are significantly different, however—see 5.7.11.1.

 *BaseGlyphV1List table:*